-Woodard has written and performed four acclaimed solo plays: Pretty Fire, directed by Daniel Sullivan, (LA Drama Critics and NAACP Awards); Neat, directed by Daniel Sullivan, (Irving and Blanche Laurie Theatre Vision Award, Outer Critics Circle nomination); In Real Life directed by Daniel Sullivan (Audelco, Backstage West Garland and NAACP awards, Drama Desk and Outer Critics Circle nominations); and, The Night Watcher, directed by Daniel Sullivan (LA Drama Critics and NAACP awards).
-Her multi-character play, Flight directed by Robert Egan, an adaptation of African and African-American folktales.
+Woodard has written and performed four acclaimed solo plays: Pretty Fire directed by Daniel Sullivan, (LA Drama Critics and NAACP Awards); Neat, directed Daniel Sullivan, (Irving and Blanche Laurie Theatre Vision Award, Outer Critics Circle nomination); In Real Life directed by Daniel Sullivan (Audelco, Backstage West Garland and NAACP awards, Drama Desk and Outer Critics Circle nominations); and, The Night Watcher, directed by Daniel Sullivan (LA Drama Critics and NAACP awards).
+Her multi-character play, Flight, was directed by Robert Egan, an adaptation of African and African-American folktales.
 Her 10-minute play, Phenom, premiered at La Jolla Playhouse's Without Walls Festival.

-Film credits include M. Night Shyamalan’s upcoming film, Glass; Charles Murray’s Things Never Said; M. Night Shyamalan’s Unbreakable; John Sayle’s Sunshine State; Nicholas Hytner's The Crucible; and John Schlesinger’s Eye For An Eye.
+Film credits include M. Night Shyamalan’s recent film, Glass; Charles Murray’s Things Never Said; M. Night Shyamalan’s Unbreakable; John Sayle’s Sunshine State; Nicholas Hytner's The Crucible; and John Schlesinger’s Eye For An Eye.